 The best moisturizer to use after laser hair removal is the one that won’t irritate your skin.
 There is no need to run out and buy a whole new skincare routine.
 The moisturizer you have already is probably fine as long as it’s not targeting any skincare issues like dark spots, hyperpigmentation, or acne.

 Want A More Curated Shopping List?

 Want even more curated beauty, style, and home decor picks from us?
 Follow us on LiketoKnow.it (also known as LTK) to get notified when we’ve found something that we love.
 Plus, you’ll be able to favorite items that catch your eye and be notified when it goes on sale.
-From beauty picks to our latest fashion finds, we share everything that helps us elevate our every day.
+From beauty picks to the latest fashion finds, we share everything that helps us elevate our every day.